runrightfast-archived/runrightfast-couchbase-logger/README.md

  - 'STARTED'
  - 'STOPPED'

 		 	// listen for logging errors
 		 	couchbaseLogger.on(COUCHBASE_LOGGER_EVENT.LOG_EVENT_ERR, function(error, event, logger) { ... }

 - couchbaseLogger contains the following methods
  - _start(callback)_ - if not connected, will try to connect to the Couchbase database.
-  - Connecting to the database occurs asynchronously.
+    Connecting to the database occurs asynchronously.
 If a _callback_ is specified, then it will be notified when either the connection succeeds or fails.
-  - If the connection succeeds, the callback is invoked with the logger,i.e., callback(error).
+    If the connection succeeds, the callback is invoked with the logger,i.e., callback(error).
 The _'STARTED'_ event is emitted.
-  - If the connection fails, then the callback is invoked with the error and logger, i.e., callback(error,logger).
+    If the connection fails, then the callback is invoked with the error and logger, i.e., callback(error,logger).
  - _stop()_ - shutsdown the Couchbase database connection
- - _logEvent(event)_ - logs an event to the Couchbase database asynchronously
-  - emits 'LOG_EVENT_ERR' or 'LOGGED_EVENT'
+ - _logEvent(event)_ - logs an event to the Couchbase database asynchronously. emits 'LOG_EVENT_ERR' or 'LOGGED_EVENT'
  - _logListener()_ - returns a function bound to the CouchbaseLogger instance that can used to configure a LoggingService (runrightfast-logging-service)

 ## Usage - integrating with runrightfast-logging-service